drooniq/School_ITHS/README.md

 # School_ITHS

 Excercise in class inheritance.
-Creating a school of Person, Students, Teachers
+Creating a school of Persons, Students, Teachers

 ## File description
 * Program.cs - Main program that creates objects and adds them to the school, also lists all members in school.